Laser-controlled real- and reciprocal-space topology in multiferroic insulators

-As a concluding remark, we have established a novel formalism to describe laser-controlled topology in real- and reciprocal-space of multiferroic insulators.
+{\it Conclusion.---}We have established a novel formalism to describe laser-controlled topology in real- and reciprocal-space of multiferroic insulators.
 Crucially, our theory incorporates the phenomenological damping effect to the Floquet magnon formalism, which is essential in a non-equilibrium condition under driving fields.
-Taking a multiferroic insulator Cu$_2$OSeO$_3$ as a model, we have demonstrated the off-resonance motion of skyrmions due to the magnetoelectric effect.
-We have also shown that a Floquet magnonic topological phase transition is induced by circularly polarized lasers.
+Taking Cu$_2$OSeO$_3$ as a model, we have demonstrated the off-resonance motion of skyrmions due to the magnetoelectric effect.
+We have also shown that circularly polarized lasers induce a Floquet magnonic topological phase transition.
 Furthermore, exploiting the selection rules of CCW and breathing modes of skyrmion crystals~\cite{onoseObservationMagneticExcitations2012,mochizukiSpinWaveModesTheir2012,garstCollectiveSpinExcitations2017}, we have suggested the magnonic thermal Hall conductivity as a diagnostic tool for the topological phase transition.
-Our formalism can be generalized to other multiferroic systems such as GaV$_4$S$_8$~\cite{kezsmarkiNeeltypeSkyrmionLattice2015, ruffMultiferroicitySkyrmionsCarrying2015}.
-The ultrafast control of topological spin structures and Floquet magnon band topology in multiferroic insulators we have proposed, broadens the spectrum of potential spintronic and magnonic applications.
+Our formalism can be generalized to other multiferroics such as GaV$_4$S$_8$~\cite{kezsmarkiNeeltypeSkyrmionLattice2015, ruffMultiferroicitySkyrmionsCarrying2015}.
+The ultrafast control of topological spin structures and Floquet magnon band topology in multiferroic insulators broadens the spectrum of potential spintronic and magnonic applications.